-For a lot of people, getting a new kitchen is one of the most exciting parts of building a new log or timber home, and considering how much time we spend in them, it’s not surprising.
+For many people, getting a new kitchen is one of the most exciting parts of building a new log or timber home.
+Considering how much time we spend in them, this is not surprising.
 Because it’s such an important space, planning the kitchen is worth the time and research it takes to ensure that it functions comfortably and efficiently.
 Keep these ten considerations in mind as you plan your kitchen.

 1. Cabinet Height